-Whilst the idea of investing is noble (I mean, it sounds interesting, right – and cool too – who doesn’t want to share screenshots of their gains on their portfolio) – the truth is, it’s not that easy.
+Whilst the idea of investing in the financial markets is noble (I mean, it sounds interesting, right – and cool too – who doesn’t want to share screenshots of their gains on their portfolio) – the truth is, it’s not that easy.

 If it were easy, wouldn’t everyone be an investor, and the country would not have a reputation of having one of the lowest levels of savings and investments in the world.

-Investing has for a long time been a game reserved for the elite and the wealthy because of the high initial capital required to start.
+Investing in the financial markets has for a long time been a game reserved for the elite and the wealthy because of the high initial capital required to start.
 For a long time, the financial barriers to entry have denied the youth and low-income earners the opportunity to participate in the stock market.

 But times have changed, and technology is opening up space for young and low-income earners to invest and save for the future.

-New fintech companies are pioneering innovations that make it easier for more people to invest.
+New fintech companies are pioneering innovations that make it easier for more people to invest and trade in the financial markets.
 These innovations have caused the initial costs and investing fees involved in traditional investing to drop over the years.
 In addition, some platforms bring fractional share ownership and fractional property rights into mobile-based platforms, making investing more inclusive.

 Could you think of a better timing, especially for those who believe in the F.I.R.E movement (Financially Independent, Retire Early).
 Technology indeed eliminates the initial barrier to investment instruments (institutional barriers and bias).
 However, most young and new investors still find it difficult to take the first step because of a lack of proper understanding of financial markets.

 Of course, registering your EasyEquities account is easy.
 Putting aside the first R100 to deposit into your account is also arguably easy.
-The hard part is committing your money into a market that you do not understand.
+The hard part about investing in the financial markets is committing your money into a market that you do not understand.

-If you do not know what you are doing and how to find good opportunities on the stock market, you may just have to use your money for something else rather than risk losing it all in something you do not understand, right?
+If you do not know what you are doing and how to find good opportunities on the financial markets, you may just have to use your money for something else rather than risk losing it all in something you do not understand, right?